oaerobert/Python-for-Finance/README.md

 Hey! 👋🏾

 My name is Oke and I'm currently a second year Mathematical Economics & Statistics student at the University of Birmingham.
-- I bought the textbook "Python for Finance" which currently is enabling me to refine my technical proficiencies in Python and its libraries (**NumPy, Pandas and Matplotlib**).
+- I bought the textbook "Python for Finance" which currently is enabling me to refine my technical proficiencies in Python and its libraries (**NumPy, Pandas, Statsmodels and Matplotlib**).

 I've been working through it and I'm documenting the projects of this textbook within this repository.